pragmagrid/ipop/README.rst

 #. deal with grub.conf and grub-orig.conf: when to automate and how

-#. making of iposerver.info file
+#. deal with  making ipop interface and changing MAC